Dootrix/Hearts/README.md

 # Rules

-* No decompiling other peoples' bots
+* No decompiling or inspecting other peoples' bots / code without their permission
 * No hacking / using accidentally exposed info your bot shouldn't have (yet... we mind encourage this when the project is more mature)
 * Try to beat each example bot before examining its code
+* No delegating to other players' bots in a published DLL (it's fine for testing)